mcjazzyfunky/archived-js-prelude/README.md

 ### JavaScript support

-JSPrelude will support all ECMAScript 5 JavaScript engines, in particular all modern browsers (IE >= 10) and server-side Node.
+"js-prelude" will support all ECMAScript 5 JavaScript engines, in particular all modern browsers (IE >= 10) and server-side Node.

 ### Further information

-For more information please refer to the JSPrelude API documentation.<br/>
+For more information please refer to the "js-prelude" API documentation.<br/>
 There you'll find detailed description of the available classes and methods.<br/>
 The API documentation also enables to have a direct look into main source code and